 Airport Services/Facilities: Pay-per-use Lounges ($) • Free WiFi • Transit Hotel ($) • Casino ($) • 24-Hour Food Options ($) • Library • Luggage Storage ($) • Museum • Rest Zones • Showers ($) • Spa ($).
 For more information, visit our Amsterdam Schiphol Airport Guide.

-Airport Services/Facilities: Pay-per-use Lounges ($) • Free WiFi • 24-Hour Food Options ($) • Luggage Storage ($) • Showers ($).
-For more information, visit our Vienna Airport Guide.
+Airport Services/Facilities: Pay-per-use Lounges ($) • Unlimited WiFi • Showers ($) • 24-Hour Food Options ($) • Luggage Storage ($).
+For more information, visit our Dublin Airport Guide.

-We are often asked how other airports ranked in the survey, so below you will find a list of the Top 50 Best Airports in Europe as voted by travellers in our 2015 Airport Survey:
+Below is a list of the Top 40 Best Airports in Europe as voted by travellers in our 2016 Airport Survey:

 - Munich International Airport, Germany (MUC)